OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

     4. SNAP (v8.0) (only for Random forest)

 QGIS can be installed using the binary packages provided (https://www.qgis.org/en/site/forusers/download.html) or via package managers such as conda (https://anaconda.org/conda-forge/qgis).
 SCP is installed using the QGIS Plugin manager (https://fromgistors.blogspot.com/p/plugin-installation2.html).
+Serval is installed using the QGIS Plugin manager (https://github.com/lutraconsulting/serval).
 SNAP can be installed using the latest installers (https://step.esa.int/main/download/snap-download/).
 Note that SNAP is only needed to run Random Forest classification with SCP.

 ## Required data